Renturly/Flock/README.md

 # Flock
-Pay The Bird Dog $131 is a Startup: iOS App
+Pay The Bird Dog $131 a Month is a Startup: iOS App

 <?php